 When I heard that a dating app called Hinge was positioning itself to become The Relationship App, I was so intrigued that I signed up that day.
 Within moments, I had matches to talk to and dates to plan.
 Hinge combines personality-driven profiles and mutual-match communications to ensure quality interactions.
 The app lets users be the gatekeeper of their own inboxes, deciding who can send messages and who goes into the discard pile.

-Because your account is connected to a social media profile, you know everyone is genuine and get a full picture of who they are.
-The relationship app is undeniably effective.
+Because your Hinge account is connected to your social media profile, you know everyone is genuine, and you can get a full picture of who they are (especially if they link to Instagram).
+The relationship app is undeniably effective at pairing up serious daters.
 I’m actually still seeing a guy I met on Hinge months ago!

 Since 2014, Aisle has staked out a middle ground between India’s traditional matchmaking services and fast-paced devaluing dating apps.
 Aisle’s quality-focused app vets all members to cultivate a safe and friendly environment for urban daters interested in making genuine connections online.
 Page upon page of in-depth success stories speak to the effectiveness of this dating app.

 “We didn’t have any mutual friends or relatives, and we both lived miles away from each other.
 But something just felt right.” — Nehha and Omprakash, a couple who met on Aisle

 Instead of paying a flat subscription fee, Aisle members use conversation invites to connect with free members and make a date.
 When we interviewed him, CEO Able Joseph likened this communication system to buying a drink for someone.
 One person expresses interest, and the other person can accept that offer at no personal cost.
 All in all, Aisle is a trustworthy tool to build a relationship with Indian singles.